-Valuations of the properties which comprise the Council's property portfolio have been updated to 31 March 2014 in accordance with Module 4 of the Code of Practice on Local Authority Accounting in the United Kingdom.
+Valuations of the properties which comprise the Council's property portfolio have been updated to 31 March 2015 in accordance with Module 4 of the Code of Practice on Local Authority Accounting in the United Kingdom.
 The valuations are in accordance with The Royal Institution of Chartered Surveyors (RICS) Appraisal and Valuation Manual.

-The majority of properties were valued at 31 March 2010, by an internal valuer on the basis of open market value for the existing use or, where this could not be assessed because there was no market value for the subject asset, the depreciated replacement cost.
+All properties were valued at 31 March 2015, by a combination of an external valuer and the Council's internal valuer.
+The valuations were done on the basis of open market value for the existing use or, where this could not be assessed because there was no market value for the subject asset, the depreciated replacement cost.